luddekn/dotfiles/README.md

 - `~/.local/share/` -- Old files may be lying here

 # Security
-There is an in depth security guide on the [Arch Wiki](https://wiki.archlinux.org/title/Security).
+There is an in-depth security guide on the [Arch Wiki](https://wiki.archlinux.org/title/Security).
 ### Firewall

 Installing a firewall is recommended for anyone using Linux, for example, `ufw`.
 A classic firewall rule is to deny all incoming, and allow all outgoing: